vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof/canonicity.md

 * **Optimism**: 2 seconds - 8.5 minutes
 * **Arbitrum One**: 250ms - 1 minute

-With current prover performance - it takes at least 2 minutes to generate a trivial proof, so means that by the time we will have a proof generated, we will already have missed the slot to settle on Arbitrum.
+With current prover performance - it takes a couple of minutes to generate a proof.
+That means by the time it's ready, we will already have missed the slot to settle on Arbitrum.

 ### Block Pinning